jharwell/sierra/docs/src/tutorials/project/new_bc.rst

    It must be callable with a single argument which is whatever was passed to ``--batch-criteria``.
-See :class:`sierra.core.variables.population_size.Parser` for a simple example of this.
+See :class:`sierra.plugins.platform.argos.variables.population_size.Parser` for a simple example of this.

 #.
 Define a factory function to dynamically create classes from the base class
    definition of ``MyVar`` in ``my_var.py``.
 It must have the following